noahehall/theBookOfNoah/_javascript.md

   - CSS: is treated as a render blockign resource
     1. the browser wont render any processed content until the CSSOM is constructed
 ##### rendering performance
+  - most devices refresh their screens 60x a second
+    1. each of those frames has a budget of 16ms - 10ms = 10ms per frame
+  - jank: when you fail to meet 10ms of your code runtime per frame, the frame rate drops and the content judders on the screen
+  - pixel to screen pipeline
+    1. javascript: e.g. animation, sorting, DOM modifications, css animations/transitions, etc.
+    2. style: figuring out which css rules apply to which elemetns
+    3. layout: how much space and where on the screen each element lives
+    4. paint: drawring out text, colors, images, borders, shadows, etc.: every visual part of the element;
+      - typically involves multiple *layers*
+      1. create a list of draw calls
+      2. filling in pixels
+        - 1 and 2 === *rasterize*
+    5. compositing: taking the multiple layers from the paint process and drawing them to the screen in the correct order so that the page renders correctly
+  - impact of various modification types
+    1. layout property changes: i.e. modification to an element's geometry; width, height, position (e.g. left, top)
+      - JS/CSS > style > layout > paint > composite
 ##### low bandwidth & high latency
 ##### PRPL
 ##### [Chrome DevTools](https://developers.google.com/web/tools/setup/)